New Rate Period Reflects Higher Market Prices

 * Minimum content compliant with RSA 362-F – Renewable Portfolio Standard (RPS).
 Total renewable content includes the NH RPS, set to increase to 25.2% in 2025, prior to NH Dept. of Energy reductions.

-The Durham Town Council has selected Granite Basic as the default electricity supply rate for Durham Community Power customers for the rate period starting February 1st.
+The Durham Town Council has selected Granite Basic as the default electricity supply rate for Durham Community Power customers for the rate period starting August 1st.
 This means that customers who do not actively select another electricity supply option, either through Durham Community Power or through another provider, will receive Granite Basic as their electricity supply rate.
-This change from Granite Plus during the previous rate period reflects the agreement with the Town Council that the default rate plan should not exceed the Eversource rate, if possible.

 How will this affect individual residents?